korsunowk/CSS-Parser/README.md

 15. Added the ability to parse html pages using the template jade.

 16. Added the ability to parse html pages using the JSP template.

+16. Added the ability to parse html pages using the EJS template.